evelynfoy/southern-cross-equestrian-center/README.md

 The map was displayed beside the directions.

 I noted the site was easy to use and navigate around.
 I was able to find various information easily and the experiance was pleasant.
+The links changes font size as I hovered over them as a visual guide.
+The border of the input fields also changed color when hovered over.

 ### Validator Testing
 - HTML